10 Best Laptops for Architecture ( 2024 BIM Software )

 Rendering in High quality.
 Notice every thread is fully used when rendering.

-Any software that has to render something will make good use of every single core you have on your CPU.
-Cores are basically ‘mini computers’ if you will, so the more you have the faster these can get the job done.
+Any type renderer will benefit from # of cores.
+Cores are basically ‘mini computers’ if you will, so the more you have the faster the process will be carried out.

 Ex: If one core can render a snapshot in 1 min, 2 cores can do it 30 sec, 3 cores 20 sec, etc.